0x6A4B/OTP1/product_vision.md

 **Goals and Objectives:**

-* Increase user adoption rates by [percentage] within [timeframe].
+* Increase user adoption rates by 50% within 1 year.
-* Improve user satisfaction scores to [target score] or above.
+* Improve user satisfaction scores to 4 or above.
-* Generate [revenue goal] in revenue within [timeframe].
+* Generate 500 000€ in revenue within 2 years.

 **Vision Statement:**
-Our vision is to [concisely summarize the purpose and value of the product].
-We aim to [describe aspirations and goals] to empower our users and drive positive outcomes.
+Our vision is to create a simple solution to monitor sensor data and receive alarms within set thresholds allowing private and business entities information and control over their properties.

-**__Submission__**
+We aim to provide inexpensive monitoring and managing of properties to empower our users and drive positive outcomes.

-The Scrum Master for Sprint 1 must submit the product vision as a PDF file in the OMA Dropbox within a week after the Scrum team is set up.
+In future we see possibilities to cross in to other industries for example aquariums, terrariums and similar.